 $265 per person for other nonprofit agency staff

 $365 per person for private attorneys and staff

 This four-week training on the grounds of inadmissibility provides an in-depth examination of the most common grounds of inadmissibility.
 The training will cover when and to whom inadmissibility applies.
 We will explore the grounds of inadmissibility for unlawful presence and other immigration violations, fraud and false claims to citizenship, smuggling, crimes, and health-based grounds.
-While we will touch on the waivers available for some of these grounds, we will not look closely at waivers and how to apply for them; CLINIC’s specific e-learning course on waivers will cover those.
+While we will touch on the waivers available for some of these grounds, we will not look closely at waivers and how to apply for them; these will be covered by CLINIC's e-learning course Understanding and Preparing Waivers.

 The course starts on June 29 with access to the e-learning course website and week one assignment.
 The first webinar will be held on July 6th.
 Once you receive your user name and password, you may participate in a variety of activities for self-directed learning, including reading assignments, exercises, and quizzes.
 The course will be interactive, with opportunities for online discussion among students, and between the students and the instructors.

 The course also includes four live webinars conducted on consecutive Thursdays at 2:00 p.m.
 Eastern starting on Thursday, July 6.
 Each webinar lasts approximately 90 minutes and is recorded and posted on the course website after the webinar is conducted.
 Although we encourage participants to attend the live webinars each week, you will be able to listen to and view a recording of any webinar you are unable to attend whenever you choose to do so.